lornebb/NullAnIon/README.md

 - **Plan**

-When a user visits their desired order form page, following the form in a logic manner will be the most logical route to completing an order.
+When a user visits their desired order form page, following the form in a logical manner will be the most logical route to completing an order.

 - **Implementation**